SwiftERM Hyper-personalisation for ecommerce email marketing

 Personalisation means automatically delivering the most relevant experience to an individual customer at any stage of their journey, on any channel.
 The possibilities are virtually endless.
 But this, you might say, is merely scratching the surface.

-Predictive personalisation software (PPS) is an AI driver machine learning algorithm that identifies exactly what each individual consumer wants, needs or desires at this precise moment.
+Hyper-personalisation software is an AI driver machine learning algorithm that identifies exactly what each consumer wants, needs or desires at this precise moment.
 It’s immediate monetising marketing software you add to your stack.
-It ensures each individual is being shown products that they, as a unique individual on your database, has identified by their actions, are most likely to buy next.
+It ensures each individual is being shown products that they, as a unique individual on your database, have identified by their actions, and are most likely to buy next.

 It is fair to say that it is the perfect vehicle to drive success, beyond anyone’s wildest expectations.
 Smaller independent retailers need to appreciate what it brings to the party and grab it with both hands!
 McKinsey, Statista, Forrester and Bain all agree that it delivers 20x the return from all other forms of marketing implementation combined.